FriendsbaltCS/ADTs/README.md

 # Coding Assignment: Abstract Data Types

-This project implements four fundamental abstract data types (ADTs): Stack, Queue, OrderedList, and UnorderedList.
+This assignment implements four fundamental abstract data types (ADTs): Stack, Queue, OrderedList, and UnorderedList.
 Each ADT is defined in its respective Python file, and corresponding test cases are provided to ensure functionality.

 ## Project Structure